 Conclusion

-To summarize, what are functional skills in children are imperative for their holistic development and future independence.
+To summarise, functional skills in children are imperative for their holistic development and future independence.
 These skills, integral to early education, equip children with the necessary tools to navigate complex social, academic, and practical landscapes.
 By implementing strategic, empathetic teaching methods, educators can overcome challenges and greatly enhance a child’s ability to function effectively in various life scenarios.
 Ultimately, this foundational development fosters resilience, adaptability, and success in young learners.